Dock Street Park

 About the Location

-The park's creation is part of a larger effort to expand public green spaces in Richmond's East End and improve access to the James River.
-It was developed through a partnership between the Capital Region Land Conservancy, the James River Association, and the City of Richmond.
+The story behind Dock Street Park is actually pretty cool.
+It represents a collaborative effort to expand green spaces in Richmond's East End and make the James River more accessible to everyone.
+Three major players - the Capital Region Land Conservancy, the James River Association, and the City of Richmond - joined forces to make this happen.

 All Features & Facilities